liquidctl/liquidtux/docs/nzxt-kraken3.rst

 This driver enables hardware monitoring support for NZXT Kraken X53/X63/X73 and Z53/Z63/Z73 all-in-one CPU liquid coolers.
 All models expose liquid temperature and pump speed (in RPM), as well as PWM control (either as a fixed value or through a temp-PWM curve).
-The Z-series models additionaly expose the speed and duty of an optionally connected fan, with the same PWM control capabilities.
+The Z-series models additionally expose the speed and duty of an optionally connected fan, with the same PWM control capabilities.

 Pump and fan duty control mode can be set through pwm[1-2]_enable, where 1 is